Bicton House, Devon: 12th and 13th centuries

 This manor was held in demesne by William Portitor, the king's door-keeper, at the time of the taking the Domesday Survey.
-It was held as the king's gaol for the county of Devon.
+It was held as the king's jail for the county of Devon.

 The manor of Bicton was granted by King Henry I to John Janitor.
 In 1229, Ralph Balistarius, or Le Balister (the cross-bow-bearer), occupied the manor.
 His descendants, the Alabasters, a corruption of Le Balister, held the manor for five generations.
 It then was passed to the Sacheville, or Sackville, and Copleston families through female heirs.

 16th to 18th centuries

-The lord of Bicton held responsibility for managing the gaol, but it was removed from Bicton House to Exeter.
+The lord of Bicton held responsibility for managing the jail, but it was removed from Bicton House to Exeter.
 It was purchased in the 16th century of the Coplestones by Sir Robert Denys (1525–1592) of nearby Holcombe Burnel, who built a new manor house and created one of the county's first enclosed deer parks.
 Sir Robert Denys's son, Sir Thomas Denys died and his daughter Anne Denys received the manor.
 She had married Sir Henry Rolle (d.1616) of Stevenstone, Devon and the estate was conveyed to her husband.
 Henry was the son of John Rolle, and great grandson to the founder of the Rolle family of Stevenstone, George Rolle (died 1552).
 Henry and the former Miss Deny's son, Dennis Rolle, Esquire died in 1638, leaving a son who died in his infancy and a daughter named Florence.

 Henry's nephew, also named Henry, of Beam near Torrington, inherited the estate, but died without a living heir in 1647.
 The manor was then passed to John Rolle through marriage to his cousin Florence Rolle, co-heiress of Dennis Rolle, Esquire of Bicton, who at the time of his death in 1706 held nearly 40 manors in Devonshire and estates in Cornwall, Somersetshire, and Northamptonshire.
 John had married the heiress of Marrais and settled there.
 He was made Knight of the Bath (K.B.) and was a representative for the county.
 John and Florence had four sons, the eldest son was the grandfather of Henry was made Baron Role in 1748 and died in 1750 without issue and the title became extinct.
-In 1787 the lord of the manor was exonerated from the superintendence of the county gaol.
+In 1787 the lord of the manor was exonerated from the superintendence of the county jail.
 The title Baron Rolle was revived in 1796, when Henry Rolle's nephew, John Rolle, Esquire was created a peer by the same style and title.